minasoha/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+ return function() because its accessing the parameter name on the outer function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name variable is staying the same.
+The newRoll is changing.

 c.
 What is the lexical scope of `newRoll`?

+belongs to the return function inside personalDice.

 ### Task 3 - Stretch Goals